falke327/bike-tracker/README.md

 ### PostgreSQL Docker Container

 I highly recommend using a postgres docker container as database in development mode.
-When you have installed docker on your system you can run `./init-test-database.bat` int the bin/ directory to automatically configure the needed container.
+When you have installed docker with compose on your system you can run the docker-compose.yml to automatically configure the needed container.

 If it already exists, and it is not up and running, you can simply start it via `docker start bt-test`